Nakagin Capsule Tower

 The original "capsule building" is a masterpiece of Metabolist architecture.

 The mid-20th-century was a time of great experimentation in architecture, a time when architects set out to create habitats for the brave new world, tearing all bonds of architectural tradition in the process.

 The Nakagin Tower, constructed in 1972 and part of the so-called Metabolist Architecture spearheaded by Kisho Kurokawa, is perhaps the most famous building that sprang out of these social experiments.

 Elegant as an abstract concept, and beautiful in design to other architects, the tower turned out to be almost unbearable to its inhabitants.
-Tiny apartments, 8 × 12 × 7 ft, they were constantly cramped, and the giant concrete shell was ugly and dehumanizing.
-In addition, maintenance costs started to pile up, and the value of real-estate in the center of the famous and expensive Ginza district began to plummet.
+Tiny apartments, measuring eight feet by 12 feet by seven feet, were constantly cramped, and the giant concrete shell was ugly and dehumanizing.
+In addition, maintenance costs started to pile up, and the value of real estate in the center of the famous and expensive Ginza district began to plummet.

 The future of the building is at the moment uncertain.
 In April of 2007, it was slated for demolition.
 The notion caused an uproar in the international architecture community, which still considers the building a masterpiece.
 Kurokawa led the campaign for its preservation until the end of his life.
 He even suggested the replacement of the original capsules with a smaller number of more spacious modules.
 The financial crisis provided only temporary salvation for the building, as investors for the replacement haven’t been found yet.
 However, as of April of 2014, the Save Nakagin Capsule Tower Project has begun crowd-sourcing funds to buy the tower’s capsules and secure voting rights against the Tower’s demolition.

 Update as of June 2022: The tower has been demolished.